The photographer on the influence of Bruce Lee, and the importance of flexibility to his photographic approach

 Hura’s work has been shown in exhibitions around the world.
 Upcoming exhibitions include The Levee at Cincinnati Art Museum, The Lost Head & The Bird at True/False Film Festival: Columbia Missouri and La Fete Du Slip, Laussane and Snow at Kettle’s Yard, Cambridge UK—all in 2019.
 He has published three books to date: Life is Elsewhere (2015), A Proposition For Departure (2017), Look It’s Getting Sunny Outside!!!
 (2018) with the fourth, The Coast, being published this year.

 He is currently working on a series called SNOW, which looks at Kashmir through the prism of the arrival and melting of snow across the three phases of winter.

 Hura is currently based in New Delhi, India.
-He joined Magnum Photos as a nominee in 2014 and became an associate in 2018.
+He joined Magnum Photos as a nominee in 2014 and became a member in 2020.